microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/administrativeunit_get.md

+---
+title: "Get administrativeUnit"
+description: "Retrieve the properties and relationships of an administrativeUnit object."
+---

 # Get administrativeUnit

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Retrieve the properties and relationships of an [administrativeUnit](../resources/administrativeunit.md) object.

-Since the **administrativeUnit** resource supports [extensions](../../../concepts/extensibility_overview.md), you can also use the `GET` operation to get custom properties and extension data in an **administrativeUnit** instance.
+Since the **administrativeUnit** resource supports [extensions](/graph/extensibility-overview), you can also use the `GET` operation to get custom properties and extension data in an **administrativeUnit** instance.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |